 Buying from UK Wholesaler:

-Direct from China (Total Landed Cost in Australia):
+Direct from China (Total Landed Cost in the UK):

-On a container of 500 units landed in Felixstowe, that's approximately £29,500 in additional margin per shipment.
+On a container of 500 units landed at Felixstowe, that's approximately £29,500 in additional margin per shipment.

 If your competitor figures out direct sourcing first, they'll have budget to outspend you on marketing, undercut your pricing while maintaining margins, and develop custom products you can't access.

-"Going direct" used to be reserved for Tesco and B&Q. In 2026, it's table stakes for any Australian business wanting to scale.
+"Going direct" used to be reserved for Tesco and B&Q. In 2026, it's table stakes for any UK business wanting to scale.

-After facilitating over 400 container shipments to the UKn ports, I've been inside factories employing 300 people and "factories" that were three people in a Guangzhou office.
+After facilitating over 400 container shipments to UK ports, I've been inside factories employing 300 people and "factories" that were three people in a Guangzhou office.
 Both had professional Alibaba profiles.

 1. Trading Companies (Avoid)